This extractor uses the YouTube Data API to extract data about your YouTube channels or your YouTube activity.

-Authorize Account to be redirected to Google, and authorize the extractor to access your YouTube data.
+Authorize the account to be redirected to Google, and authorize the extractor to access your YouTube data.

 Either choose one of the predefined templates, or define your own configuration directly using the JSON editor.
 The extractor runs on Generic Extractor.

-A simple example is getting info about your own channel.
-The configuration looks like this:
+To give a simple example, the configuration to get info about your own channel looks like this:

-If you don’t know how to find out the correct endpoint, look to YouTube’s API documentation and browse for, e.g., Channels: list.
+If you do not know how to find out the correct endpoint, look to YouTube’s API documentation and browse for, e.g., Channels: list.

 Choose one of the predefined use cases, for instance, list (my channel), and switch the example to CURL.